Gigaspaces/xap-docs/site/content/xap110tut/the-openspaces-data-example.markdown

 {{% anchor Run Processor in IDE %}} **Running the Processor**

-1. From the toolbar at the top of the screen, select **Run > Run... > Processor**.
+Step 3.
+From the toolbar at the top of the screen, select **Run > Run... > Processor**.

 {{% anchor JRun Feeder in IDE %}}

 **Waiting for the Processor to instantiate**

-1. Before running the feeder, you should wait for the following output to appear in the **Run tab** at the bottom of the screen:
+Step 4.
+Before running the feeder, you should wait for the following output to appear in the **Run tab** at the bottom of the screen:
     Processor instantiated, waiting for messages feed...
 This indicates the Processor is up and running.